-"The students really want their movies to be seen, so we try to be about one hour and 45 min- With the lineup of films on hand, Mr. Mandell and the student filmmakers are sure to volunteers from the community and our campuses, may not realize how time-intensive the process is ("It's going to take HOW long?"), and even though most businesses and organizations are very generous with the donation of their facilities for student films, some corporations can be a little reticent to allow student film crews on their sites.
-Often, despite these roadblocks and the huge tension that can build up towards the end of the semester, a really good finished product finds it way into the hands of Mr. Mandell, leaving him to decide which films are film festival material.
-This year, the films on display represent about one-third of all the production work done in film classes (about 130-150 films total), for a program that will get the word out about the fes-tival."
+The 16 films to be presented at the show this weekend were all produced for the students' film classes over the last two semesters.
+Most were the final project of the class--many shorter films are shot in the earlier weeks of the semester, volunteers from the community and our campuses, may not realize how time-intensive the process is ("It's going to take HOW long?"), and even though most business-es and organizations are very generous with the donation of their facilities for student films, some corporations can be a little reticent to allow student film crews on their sites Often, despite these roadblocks and the huge tension that can build up towards the end of the semester, a really good finished product finds it way into the hands of Mr. Mandell, leaving him to decide which films are film festival material.
+This year, the films on display represent about one-third of all the pro-duction work done in film classes (about 130-150 films total), for a program that will "The students really want their movies to be seen, so we try to get the word out about the festival."
 Mandell says.
 And they do, airing radio announce-ments and putting up posters which, this year, are so eye-catching that many have been stolen as soon as they appeared on the walls.
 Even so, that's a good sign that the festival is gaining in popularity; Mandell remarks that, after all, a film is meant to be shown to an audience, and with the amount of time that not just one, but many students and volunteers have spent on their films, they deserve the largest audience possible.
 They'll get it, too.
 Hundreds of students will be going t the Student Film Festival this weekend--and will be enjoying it immensely.
 It will be the "wet and wonderful, entertaining and educa-tional good time" that their web site promises, guaranteed.
 Which is more than you can say about that last paper you wrote.